Feeling good makes us smile, right? Sure, although a new study suggests the reverse may also be true: Smiles might be good for our health.

 The researchers randomly assigned nearly 170 American college students into one of three groups.
-All the students were asked to mimic a research assistant who was holding chopsticks between his or her teeth, as were the students.
+All the students were asked to mimic a research assistant who was holding chopsticks between their teeth, as were the students.
 (As a cover, the students were told they were participating in a multi-tasking experiment.)

 In one group, the research assistant had the students unwittingly activate the facial muscles for a genuine (or “Duchenne”) smile, which involves muscles at the corners of the lips and muscles around the eyes, producing “crow’s feet” to the sides of the eyes.

 In the other groups, the students were made to imitate either a “standard,” non-genuine smile—involving just the muscles around the lips, not the eyes—or no expression at all.

 Next, while keeping their chopsticks and facial expressions intact, the students completed stressful tasks, including one that required participants to trace a star with their non-dominant hand over and over without going outside the box (when they drew outside the lines, they heard a loud buzzing sound).
 The researchers monitored the students’ heart rates before, during, and after these tasks and also asked the students how good they felt before and after performing the stressful tasks.

 After the students’ heart rates spiked during the stressful tasks, the hearts of the smilers more quickly dropped back down to more relaxed rates than those of the non-smilers.
 What’s more, the genuine smilers showed the lowest heart rates of all.
 The researchers note that people whose hearts recover from stress like this are generally healthier down the line.